 Think you can’t have a homestead without a garden?
 Think again!
-If you don’t have a garden, don’t despair.
-There are a lifetime of skills to learn.
-Here are 80 productive skills to start your path to homesteading without a garden.
+Here are 80 productive skills to start your path to homesteading even without a garden.

 Posts may contain affiliate links, which allow me to earn a commission at no extra cost to you.
 This helps keep costs down so that I can continue providing high quality content to you for free.
 I appreciate your purchase through the links! (full disclosure)

-Modern homesteading is the act of transforming a home from a unit of consumption to a unit of production through the development of skills.
-For many, the first stop on this train is growing a garden.
+Modern homesteading is the act of transforming a home from a unit of consumption to a unit of production.
+Learning skills is a big part of this effort.
+For many, the first stop on the homestead train is growing a garden.
 At first, I felt despair that I didn’t have a big garden because gardening is my first love.
 But then I realized I could fill up a lifetime learning tons of other useful skills!

 In the Homestead Kitchen